MegaGlest/megaglest-source/docs/README.txt

 - manual editing of glestuser.ini (options) and glestuserkeys.ini (hotkeys)

-DO NOT directly edit glest.ini and glestkeys.ini but rather edit glestuser.ini and glestuserkeys.ini and create your user over-ride values in these files.
+DO NOT directly edit glest.ini and glestkeys.ini but rather edit glestuser.ini and glestuserkeys.ini overwriting global defaults.

 On Linux, these files are located in ~/.megaglest/ (note the leading dot, this is a hidden directory).